Apollo PRISM Processor

 - Up to 720 MB main memory could be addressed in a single system

-- One circuit board, CPU implemented in nine chips in 1.5µ VLSI CMOS plus two bipolar FP chips
+- CPU implemented in nine chips in 1.5µ VLSI CMOS plus two bipolar FP chips

 Used in